hookahtagen/PolyVigenere/README.md

 ```
 </sup>
 <sup>
-Note: In an acutal application it would be unsafe to store the alphabet dictionary <br>
-in the program itself, as it would be easy for an attacker to find the mapping <br>
+Note: In an acutal application it would be unsafe to store the alphabet dictionary in the program itself, as it would be easy for an attacker <br>
-of key characters to alphabets.
-Instead, the alphabet dictionary should be <br>
-stored in a separate file, and the program should be modified to read the <br>
+to find the mapping of key characters to alphabets.
+Instead, the alphabet dictionary should be stored in a separate file, and the program should <br>
-dictionary from the file.<br>
-This would wouldn't be a secure method of storing the alphabet dictionary, <br>
+be modified to read the dictionary from the file.
+This would wouldn't be a secure method of storing the alphabet dictionary, but it would be better <br>
-but it would be better than storing it in the program itself.<br>
+than storing it in the program itself.

 </sup>